SanderMertens/flecs/README.md

 ## Software Quality
 To ensure stability of Flecs, the code is thoroughly tested on every commit:

-- 40.000 lines of test code, for 18.000 lines of framework code
+- More than 2200 testcases and 50.000 lines of test code
-- More than 1600 testcases
 - Over 90% code coverage
+- All tests run without memory leaks & memory corruption
+- All examples are compiled warning free

 The code is validated on the following platforms/compilers: